By Stacy Kennedy, MPH, RD, CSO, LDN; Reboot Nutritionist

 The now famed Mean Green Juice has become a household staple in kitchens across the globe.
-If you have a juicer, you can make the Mean Green for a quick, healthy dose of phytonutrients sure to energize and nourish you.
-It’s the drink you see Joe enjoy throughout Fat, Sick & Nearly Dead 1, and is one of the most popular juice choices in the Reboot community.
+If you have a juicer, you can make the Mean Green for a quick, healthy dose of phytonutrients that are sure to energize and nourish you.
+It’s the drink you see Joe enjoy throughout Fat, Sick & Nearly Dead, and is one of the most popular juice choices in the Reboot community.

 We all know the Mean Green is good for you because, well, it’s green, but ever wondered exactly why?
 We break down the nutrition science for you here starting off with these 6 key ingredients that make this juice so healthful and delicious.

 Cukes are well known for helping reduce inflammation when applied directly to the skin but they can work all sorts of wonders inside the body too.
 Cucumbers contain phytosterols, shown to help lower cholesterol levels, as well as electrolytes like potassium important for keeping blood pressure in check.
 They’re also super hydrating thanks to their high water content.

 Hate this veggie’s stringy texture but want all the goodness locked away inside?
 Well, juice it!
 Celery is rich in natural sodium making it an important part of a juicing plan or workout related drink for a healthy dose of electrolytes.
 Celery also contains carotenoids like lutein which promote eye health especially with age and may help reduce risk of developing certain cancers.

 The old adage an apple a day still rings true.
 Research supports consuming apples to help reduce the risk of certain types of cancers, like colon cancer, thanks in part to their antioxidants, including quercitin.
 These same powerhouse nutrients and high soluble fiber content (yes that’s the kind of fiber that is in your juice!), can also help reduce cholesterol levels.